maxrainer/ansible-role-firewall_generic/README.md

 ## **Overview**
 Generic Ansible role for different Firewall platforms.
 Goal is to provide a generic useable way to configure Firewall rules on different platforms with the same input data schema.
+Easy to be extended for other FW platforms.
 More features (p.e.
 NAT) to come.

 ## **Plaforms supported**